 Her series entitled "Silhouettes" or "Silueta", produced between 1973 and 1980 and consisting of 200 works, shows the link between the body and nature by reflecting a double movement: that of marking the body in nature through its traces in the grass, flowers, sand, branches, fire, mud... and that of the ephemeral nature of this body, illustrated by its erasure.
 About this series, Ana Mendieta says: "It's a way to recover my roots and be one with nature.
 Although the culture in which I live is part of me, my roots and my cultural identity are the result of my Cuban heritage. ”

-Her works, varied, poetic, sometimes disturbing or controversial, redefine the place of man in his universe, in his beliefs, his roots, in the nature that welcomes him.
-There is no doubt that the exhibition at the Jeu de Paume, reviewing the video works of this contemporary artist anchored in themes that are always hot today, will leave no one indifferent.
+Her works, varied, poetic, sometimes disturbing or controversial, redefine the place of humans in their universe, in their beliefs, their roots, in the nature that welcomes them.
+There is no doubt that the exhibition at the Jeu de Paume, reviewing the video works of this contemporary artist anchored in themes that are always trend today, will leave no one indifferent.